IRIS-Solutions-Team/irispie-pages/docs/structural_models/simultaneous.md

 ???+ input "rescale_variance"
     If `True`, rescale all variances by the optimal variance scale factor estimated using maximum likelihood after the filtering process.

+???+ input "likelihood_contributions"
+    If `True`, return the contributions of individual periods to the overall (negative) log likelihood.

 ???+ input "shocks_from_data"
     If `True`, use possibly time-varying shock values from the data; these